formkit/docs-content/inputs/dropdown.md

 ### Option slot

 The `dropdown` input allows you to customize the look and feel of each option by using the `option` slot.
-In the example below, we are using the `option` slot to display each option's asset (the logo) and name.
+In the example below, we are using the `option` slot to display each option's asset (the logo) and name:

 <example
 name="Dropdown"